takeaki-sugimura/riacs-analysis/software_analysis_2/README.md

 The unzipped folder contains the following files and folders.

-"Fig2c.R"
+- "Fig2c.R"
-"Fig2d.R"
+- "Fig2d.R"
-"Fig4b.R"
+- "Fig4b.R"
-"Fig4d.R"
+- "Fig4d.R"
-"Fig4f.R"
+- "Fig4f.R"

 These files are the main R code used for graph drawing.

-"experiment_info_beads-analysis.csv"
+- "experiment_info_beads-analysis.csv"
-"experiment_info_beads-sort.csv"
+- "experiment_info_beads-sort.csv"
-"experiment_info_3T3.csv"
+- "experiment_info_3T3.csv"
-"experiment_info_chramydomonas.csv"
+- "experiment_info_chramydomonas.csv"
-"experiment_info_euglena.csv"
+- "experiment_info_euglena.csv"

 These files hold the condition settings for each experiment, the path to the data, etc. These files are used by the R code to access the data.

 -"S5-functions_04s.R"

 This file contains the functions referenced by the main R code.

--[Folder:"images"]
+- [Folder:"images"]

 This folder contains the measurement data for each experiment.

--[Folder:"output"]
+- [Folder:"output"]

 This folder shows examples of screenshots after the analysis software is executed.